Managed GPU support requires Gigantum Desktop >=0.5.9 or Gigantum CLI >=0.15 to work.

 Unfortunately, there are multiple paths for installation of appropriate Nvidia drivers on a workstation.
 Below we provide example routes to configuring Ubuntu 18.04 on a cloud provider and include some more general notes below.

 If you have configured docker and gigantum to run on your own machine (as described in the Installation Overview), you've already completed step 1!
 Note that if you want to be able to start and stop Gigantum remotely, you will need to configure the Gigantum CLI and see the instructions for Remote workstations.
+We have a Quick-start Script to streamline setup for you.

 All that remains is to continue with configuring nvidia-specific components below.